MaayanLab/HarmonizomePythonScripts/README.md

 #### The file containing all utility functions required to run the scripts can be found here: [ Utility Functions File ](https://github.com/MaayanLab/HarmonizomePythonScripts/blob/master/utility_functions.py)

-#### The file containing the gene symbol mapping (mapping all gene symbols to up to dat human symbols) required to run the scirpt cna be found here: [ Gene Symbol Mapping File ](https://github.com/MaayanLab/HarmonizomePythonScripts/blob/master/mappingFile_2017.txt)
+#### The file containing the gene symbol mapping (mapping all gene symbols to up to date human symbols) required to run the scirpt cna be found here: [ Gene Symbol Mapping File ](https://github.com/MaayanLab/HarmonizomePythonScripts/blob/master/mappingFile_2017.txt)

 #### The file containing the gene ID to symbol mapping (mapping all Entrez Gene IDs to gene symbols) required to run the scirpt cna be found here: [ Gene ID to Symbol Mapping File ](https://github.com/MaayanLab/HarmonizomePythonScripts/blob/master/GeneSymbolAndIDS_2017.txt)